NicoJanE/Jenkins-Development-Stack/Howtos/howto_create_a_dev_container.md

   <span  class="summary-icon"></span> <!-- Square Symbol -->
   <b>What's in my network</b>
   </summary>
-It can be useful to know what containe, IP4 addresses and ports are used in a network For this I have a script that displays the information for you. it can be found in my **Powershelll-Utilities** repository [**here**](https://github.com/NicoJanE/Powershell-Utilities).
-Use the `docker-netw-info` directory to execute the scrip
+It can be useful to know what container, IPv4 addresses and ports are used in a network For this we have a script that displays the information for you. it can be found in my **Powershelll-Utilities** repository [**here**](https://github.com/NicoJanE/Powershell-Utilities).
+Use the `docker-netw-info` directory to execute the script.
 </details>

 ## 🛠️ Create & configure the container